 Or my other recipes designed specifically for the candida diet:

-Additional candida diet recipes and resources:
+Looking for more candida diet recipes and meal plans?

 Easy Lemon Dill Salad Dressing Recipe (Candida Diet)